christopher-cruzcosa/life-reading-app/README.md

 ## Installation:

 - The project portfolio can be accessed through https://github.com/christopher-cruzcosa/life-reading-app
-- The site can be accessed through this link...
+- The site can be accessed through https://christopher-cruzcosa.github.io/life-reading-app/

 ## Usage: